Already booked? Sign in or create an account

 The British founded Sydney in 1785, and was the capital of Cape Breton Island until 1820, when the island became part of what we now know as Nova Scotia.
 Today, the capital of Nova Scotia is Halifax, four or so hours from Sydney in the center of Nova Scotia.
 During the 19th century, Scottish immigrants began migrating to Sydney for work in its growing industries, particularly coal mining and working in steel plants.
 Over time, the population grew, and today nearly 32,000 call Sydney home.

-The Joan Harriss Cruise Pavilion is a popular event space for locals, so there just might be events happening while you’re stopped there on your cruise to Sydney, Nova Scotia from New York.
+The Joan Harriss Cruise Pavilion is a popular event space for locals, so there just might be events happening while you’re stopped there on your cruise to Sydney, Nova Scotia from Boston.
 The Pavilion also has a Visitor Information Center to answer questions you have about Sydney or give you ideas on what to do while you’re there.
 The Big Fiddle Market is located inside, and you’ll get a sense for Sydney’s warm hospitality just from entering the cruise pavilion.

 Walk from Sydney’s port to sights downtown, or wait outside the cruise terminal to hail a taxi.
 You can also get a guided tour from the cruise port, or look into renting a car.
 Avis, Alamo, and Budget are three car rental services available in Sydney.
 Reserve a car in advance, and the rental car company will pick you up from the cruise terminal.
 They’ll then take you to their office, where you can secure your rental car from there.